 Empowering young people

 Students gain a combination of workplace soft skills and vocational experience to put straight in to practice.

 Participants are connected with employment or further study opportunities following Year 12 graduation.

 Participants often experience higher levels of motivation and organisation and stay in school longer.

-Students experience a full network of support bringing together employers, schools, parents and Indigenous mentors.
+Students experience a full network of support bringing together employers, schools, parents, workplace champions and Indigenous mentors.